depage/depage-cms/README.md

 #depage-db

 ## PDO Wrapper
-A small wrapper around the pdo object which allows late/on demand initializition of the database connection.
+A small wrapper around the pdo object which allows late/on demand initialization of the database connection.

 ## Schema